Celetra/instrument-classifier-fastai/README.md

 # instrument-classifier-fastai
-A musical instrument classifier built with fastai libraries
+A musical instrument classifier built with fastai libraries.